ARM-software/arm-trusted-firmware/docs/cpu-errata-workarounds.md

 errata workarounds that are applied to each CPU by the reset handler.
 The errata details can be found in the CPU specifc errata documents published by ARM.
 The errata workarounds are implemented for a particular revision or a set of processor revisions.
-This check is done in the debug build.
+This is checked by reset handler at runtime.
 Each errata workaround is identified by its `ID` as specified in the processor's errata notice document.
 The format of the define used to enable/disable the errata is `ERRATA_<Processor name>_<ID>` where the `Processor name`